In our recent article, we will cover everything you need to know about liquid level sensors, from how they work to the different types available.

 Liquid level sensors are used to monitor and regulate levels of a particular free-flowing substance within a contained space.
 These substances are usually liquid, however liquid level sensors can also be used to monitor solids, such as powders.
 There are many different types of liquid level sensors, and they have several uses, both industrial and in the household for example.

 Liquid level sensors are widely used industrially.
 Cars use liquid level sensors to monitor a variety of liquids, including fuel, oil and occasionally also specialist fluids such as power steering fluid.
-They can also be found in industrial storage tanks, for slurries, and in household appliances such as coffee machines.
-Basic level sensors can be used to identify the point at which a liquid falls below a minimum or rises above a maximum level.
-Many sensors can detail the specific amount of liquid in a container relative to the minimum/maximum levels, to provide a continuous measurement of volume.
+Liquid level sensors can also be found in industrial storage tanks, for slurries, and water level sensors can even be found in household appliances such as coffee machines.
+Basic liquid level sensors can be used to identify the point at which a liquid falls below a minimum or rises above a maximum level.
+Many liquid level sensors can detail the specific amount of liquid in a container relative to the minimum/maximum levels, to provide a continuous measurement of volume.

 What are the different types of liquid level sensor?

 There are a number of different types of liquid level sensor used to detect the point level of a liquid.
 Some types of liquid level sensor use a magnetic float, which rises and falls with the liquid in the container.
 Once the liquid, and by extension, the magnet, reach a certain level, a reed magnetic switch is activated.
 Commonly, there is a switch towards the top and the bottom of the container, allowing detection of minimum and maximum levels of liquid.
 Many liquid level sensors also include a protective shield to protect the magnet from turbulence or interference from direct contact with the liquid.